CGNS/cgns.github.io/_sources/standard/CGIO/CGNS_CGIO_node.rst.txt

 :Modes:  `- w m`

 :Description:
-  Sets the label of the node identied by :code:`id` in the database given by :code:`cgio_num` to label.
+  Sets the label of the node identified by :code:`id` in the database given by :code:`cgio_num` to label.
   The function return 0 on success, else an error code.

 cgio_get_data_type